s711283132/LCTSAD/README.md

 python3 benchmark.py --dataset <dataset>
 ```
 ## Example
-To run the model on the MBA dataset:
+To evaluate the model on the MBA dataset:
 ```bash
 python3 benchmark.py --dataset MBA
 ```